GMOD/mimosa/README.md

 ## What is Mimosa written in?

-Mimosa is Perl 5 and uses the Dancer web framework.
+Mimosa is written in Perl 5 and uses Moose, Bio::Perl and the Dancer web framework.